 When you open it up, it will look like this.
 Make another one so you have two in total.

-Shaping the petals
+Shaping the petals of your peony

 Gently stretch the petals between your fingers.
 Don’t worry if one breaks, just cut the broken area deeper and you will have a very realistic looking new peony petal.
 Or two.